dangaiden/blog/content/post/2019/2019-02-25-cloning-vms-in-vsphere-part-1.md

     <span style="font-family: Didact Gothic; font-size: 16px;">Saving disk space because only the differences between the origin snapshot and the linked clone are allocated and the fast.</span>
   </li>
   <li>
-    <span style="font-size: 16px; font-family: Didact Gothic;">Quickly deploy tens or hundreds of VMs in a fast way as it doesn&#8217;t need to copy the entire disk.</span>
+    <span style="">Quickly deploy tens or hundreds of VMs in a fast way as it doesn&#8217;t need to copy the entire disk.</span>
   </li>
 </ul>